 Let’s now look at a few scenarios to help you better understand what your limitations are and what MOST manufacturers are prepared to accept when it comes to fiddling with aftermarket suspension upgrades while the truck is still under warranty.
 Later we’ll look at how the Magnuson-Moss Warranty Act is applied.

-With so many aftermarket kits available, people have so many options and can upgrade their trucks in a variety of ways.
-In many cases, the upgrades are outside the manufactures specification and engineering design which can cause complications when it comes to warranty claims.
+With so many aftermarket kits available, people have many options and can upgrade their trucks in a variety of ways.
+In many cases, the upgrades are outside the manufacturer’s specification and engineering design which can cause complications when it comes to warranty claims.

 Let’s look at claims from a dealership/manufacturer perspective first.

 Scenario #1 Dealership Voiding a Claim

 What can cause a dealership to deny a warranty claim?

 Well, as mentioned above, a simple 2” leveling kit will not and should not void any warranty claims, unless said kit has caused additional strain on other OEM components causing it to fail.
 This could be caused by a variety of reasons.
 The onus will then be on the dealership to prove that fact beyond any reasonable doubt.

 Always must make sure you understand your truck’s warranty and limitations since manufacturers can insert these types of caveats on their warranty, which is perfectly acceptable and reasonable.

 Remember, when making any modification to your 4WD truck you are altering the engineer’s original design.
 Whether you think it’s for the better is irrelevant to them.

 If, however, you installed the kit yourself or had an aftermarket place do it, the fact remains you are accepting that anything going wrong with related components as a result of the modification would be on you.